Pre-release

 Instance of: adventurejs.Verb

-Defined in: adventure/dictionary/verbs/jump_aspect.js, line 9
+Defined in: adventure/dictionary/verbs/jump.js, line 6

 Runtime node: game.dictionary.verbs.jump